TezosTaqueria/taqueria-getting-started-ligo-scaffold/README.md

 To get started, you may run the following:
 - `taq start` - to display this useful introduction
-- `taq start sandbox` - to run a local Tezos network sandbox on your computer using Docker
+- `taq start sandbox` - to run a local Tezos network sandbox on your computer using Docker.
 - `taq compile IncDec.jsligo` - to compile the JsLIGO Smart Contract into a Michelson artfact, stored in the **artifacts/** folder.
+- `taq test IncDec.jsligo` - to run automated unit tests for the IncDec smart contract.
-- `taq deploy IncDec.tz` - to deploy (originate) the smart contract to the local sandbox
+- `taq deploy IncDec.tz` - to deploy (originate) the smart contract to the local sandbox.

 To expand on this scaffold, you may wish to create a new contract from one of our templates using `taq create [contractName].jsligo`.